RedHat-UX/red-hat-design-system/docs/foundations/color/usage.md

 ### Sufficient contrast

 Using colors with the same hue, saturation, and lightness is acceptable, but do not put them near or on top of each other as doing so will cause vibration resulting in a poor user experience.
-If you have a large section of color or an image background with low contrast, consider using components from the desaturated theme instead.
+If you have a large section of color or an image background with low contrast, consider using elements and patterns from the desaturated theme instead.

 {% example palette="wrong",
           alt="Examples of a blue button against a red background and a red CTA against a blue background",